samoylenkodmitry/rust-slint/ROADMAP.md

 - **Testing and modularity:** Application logic sits in `main.rs` without unit tests or modules, making it hard to extend safely.

 ## Strategic Themes
-1. **Polish the fundamentals** – improve reliability, validation, and the editing experience.
+1. **Polish the fundamentals** – Improve reliability, validation, and the editing experience.
-2. **Unlock productivity features** – add planning aids such as prioritisation, reminders, and quick navigation.
+2. **Unlock productivity features** – Add planning aids such as prioritisation, reminders, and quick navigation.
-3. **Leverage collected data** – transform the existing work-log entries into insights and reporting.
+3. **Leverage collected data** – Transform the existing work-log entries into insights and reporting.
-4. **Prepare for distribution** – package the app so contributors and teammates can try it without a Rust toolchain.
+4. **Prepare for distribution** – Package the app so contributors and teammates can try it without a Rust toolchain.

 ## Near-Term Goals (v0.2 – Foundations)
 - Introduce structured error handling (`anyhow`, `thiserror`) and surface failures to the UI.